You’re Already Making the Sacrifices.

 That experience shaped the Merit Money Method: a proven, holistic roadmap that helps students secure top scholarships without sacrificing their health or happiness.

-Through my process, students don't just build standout portfolios — they build resilience, confidence, and a future free from debt and burnout.
+Through our process, students don't just build standout portfolios — they build resilience, confidence, and a future free from debt and burnout.
 Success and well-being are no longer either/or.

-I know your pain, and your child’s pain firsthand because my family has been there…
+We know your pain, and your child’s pain firsthand because our family has been there…

-Hey Nicole here, creator of Merit Money Method!
-When I was in high school, I was exactly like the students I help today—a high-achieving teen with big dreams but no clear roadmap to winning top scholarships.
-I don’t just teach this—I’ve lived it
+Hey Nicole again!
+When I was in high school, I was exactly like the students we help today—a high-achieving teen with big dreams but no clear roadmap to winning top scholarships or elite admissions.
+We don’t just teach this—we’ve lived it!

 -